agential-ai/agential/CONTRIBUTING.md

 ### Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project maintainer at [@Vincent Tu](https://github.com/alckasoc).
+Instances of abusive, harassing, or otherwise unacceptable behaviour may be reported by contacting the project maintainer at [@Vincent Tu](https://github.com/alckasoc).
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
-The project maintainer is obligated to maintain confidentiality with regard to the reporter of an incident.
+The project maintainer is obligated to maintain confidentiality about the reporter of an incident.
 Further details of specific enforcement policies may be posted separately.

 Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

 ### Attribution

-This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org/),version 1.4,available at http://contributor-covenant.org/version/1/4.
+This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org/), version 1.4, available at http://contributor-covenant.org/version/1/4.

 ## Thank you for your consideration in joining us 😃🤝